 This is just what it says.
 You can chain additional products such as simple/downloadable and variations to a main product.
 They are visible and listed on the main product.
 When the main product is added to the cart, the chained products are automatically added with zero cost, which makes them free if someone buys the main product.
 Of course, they can be purchased separately as well.

 Essentially the customer only pays the price of the main product.
 Let’s take the example I did for the Grouped Products above.
 We could sell the Rode Podcaster mic and add the shockmount for free.
 An incentive for your customer to get a free accessory (or if you want a reduced price for both) with this extension.

 This option shows products on the main product page as linked.
 They are added simultaneously to the cart, thus the name Force Sells.
 They do not allow the customer to remove them.
 An example of this could be a service, like adding RAM to a Mac.
 They purchase it as a service, and the memory upgrade kit is automatically added.
-You can learn more about Force Sells here.
+You can learn more about Force Sells here on our post.

 Managing Your Product Shots

 Creating a an online store can result in one heck of a lot of product images, and with updating and organization, you can get lost in the WordPress media library.
 I would check out our post on this plugin that gives you the control of using folders and filters to organize all your media including your WooCommerce product images.